QubitPi/management-blogs/docs/_posts/2022-10-12-enterprise-ci-cd.md

 docker run -d -p 8081:8081 --name nexus -v nexus-data:/nexus-data sonatype/nexus3
 ```

+#### Repository Management

+We've seen that repositories are the containers for the components provided to our users.
+Creating and managing
+repositories is an essential part of our Nexus Repository configuration, since it allows us to expose more components to
+our users.
+It supports proxy repositories, hosted repositories and repository groups in a number of different repository
+formats.

+> 💡 To manage repositories select the **Repositories** item in the Repository sub menu of the **Administration** menu.

+The binary parts of a repository are stored in **blob stores**, which can be configured by selecting Blob Stores from
+the Repository sub menu of the Administration menu.

+##### Repository Types

+###### Proxy Repository

+**A repository with the type proxy, also known as a proxy repository, is a repository that is linked to a remote
+repository**.
+Any request for a component is verified against the local content of the proxy repository.
+If no local
+component is found, the request is forwarded to the remote repository.
+The component is then retrieved and stored
+locally in the repository manager, which acts as a cache.
+Subsequent requests for the same component are then fulfilled
+from the local storage, therefore eliminating the network bandwidth and time overhead of retrieving the component from
+the remote repository again.

+By default, the repository manager ships with the following configured proxy repositories:

+* **maven-central** This proxy repository accesses the Central Repository, formerly known as Maven Central.
+It is the
+  default component repository built into Apache Maven
+* **nuget.org-proxy** This proxy repository accesses the [NuGet Gallery](https://www.nuget.org/).
+It is the default
+  component repository used by the `nuget` package management tool used for .Net development.

+###### Hosted Repository

+A repository with the type hosted, also known as a **hosted repository**, is a repository that stores components in the
+repository manager as the authoritative location for these components.

+By default, the repository manager ships with the following configured hosted repositories:

+* **maven-releases** This hosted repository uses the maven2 repository format with a release version policy.
+It is
+  intended to be the repository where an organization publishes internal releases.
+We can also use this repository for
+  third-party components that are not available in external repositories and can therefore not be retrieved via a
+  configured proxy repository.
+Examples of these components could be commercial, proprietary libraries such as an Oracle
+  JDBC driver that may be referenced by the organization.
+* **maven-snapshots** This hosted repository uses the maven2 repository format with a snapshot version policy.
+It is
+  intended to be the repository where the organization publishes internal development versions, also known as snapshots.
+* **nuget-hosted**  This hosted repository is where the organization can publish internal releases in repository using
+  the nuget repository format.
+We can also use this repository for third-party components that are not available in
+  external repositories, that could potentially be proxied to gain access to the components.

+###### Repository Group

+A repository with the type group, also known as **repository group**, represents a powerful feature of Nexus Repository
+Manager.
+They allow us to combine multiple repositories and other repository groups in a single repository.
+This in turn
+means that our users can rely on a single URL for their configuration needs, while the administrators can add more
+repositories and therefore components to the repository group.

+> ⚠️ When a user is given a privilege to a group repository, then that user will also have that privilege to all
+> transitive members of that group repository **only when their request is directed to the group repository**.
+Direct
+> requests to individual member repositories will only work if the user is given explicit permission to the individual
+> repository.

+The repository manager ships with the following groups:

+* **maven-public** The maven-public group is a repository group of maven2 formatted repositories and combines the
+  important **external proxy repository for the Central Repository** with the hosted repositories **maven-releases** and
+  maven-snapshots.
+This allows us to _expose the components of the Central Repository as well as our internal
+  components in one single, simple-to-use repository_ and therefore URL.
+* **nuget-group** This group combines the nuget formatted repositories nuget-hosted and nuget.org-proxy into a single
+  repository for .Net development with NuGet.

+##### Managing Repositories and Repository Groups

+TBA

 #### Setting Up Maven Repositories

 Historically Nexus Repository Manager started as a repository manager supporting the Maven repository format and it